Gucci Mane: Time as a drug dealer: 1993–2001

 By the time Davis began taking his side hobby as a drug dealer as a career, he was a freshman at Ronald E. McNair High School, where he got good grades and was considered popular among his peers.
-Davis never actually took drugs for the first few years that he was dealing drugs, though his first experience was smoking cannabis with a girl he had a crush on.
-He entered a friends-with-benefits arrangement with the girl with whom he regularly smoked cannabis, leading to a slight psychological addiction.
+He did not take drugs for the first few years that he was dealing drugs, and his first experience smoking cannabis was with a high school crush.
+During this time one of Davis' friends was his later collaborator, OJ da Juiceman, and the two would freestyle rap together.

 Even though Davis had been selling drugs for nearly two years by 1995, he had never encountered a violent situation.
 When he was 15, Davis was riding his push bicycle when a man stopped him and pointed a Desert Eagle at his head.
 Davis was robbed of all valuable items following the encounter and began to carry a .380 caliber handgun.
 Davis had numerous other life-threatening situations, including a feud with a local street gang who called themselves "the East Shoals Boys" in 1997.
 The feud resulted in Davis's friend Javon being beaten close to death and adult men walking into McNair High School looking for Davis.
 The feud resolved itself when Davis and several friends got into a fistfight with members of the East Shoals Boys, who have since then left Davis alone.

 Davis graduated from McNair High School in 1998 with a 3.0 GPA and a HOPE Scholarship to Georgia Perimeter College.
 He took a computer programming course, though he rarely attended and was kicked out in 2001 after being caught in possession of crack cocaine by an undercover police officer.
 Davis was sentenced to 90 days in a county jail and then probation.